Iceland Travel Guide

 Nearby Destinations

-If you are visiting Iceland and have some extra time to spare, you may want to also look into visiting the Faroe Islands and/or Greenland.
-Both are easy to get to from Iceland.
+If you are traveling to Iceland and have some extra time to spare, you may also want to consider visiting the Faroe Islands and/or Greenland.
+Both destinations are easy to reach from Iceland.

-Here you can find inspiration for your trip to the Faroe Islands and here you can find some tips and an itinerary for visiting Greenland.
+Here you can find inspiration for your trip to the Faroe Islands, and here you can find practical tips and an itinerary for visiting Greenland.
+Not sure which destination is a better fit?
+Check out our comparison guide to Iceland vs. Greenland.

 Visit Iceland with these travel tips, sample itineraries, and lots of practical information to help you get the most of your trip